-Neural Navigator Mapping variant
+Neural Navigator MotorMap variant

 Transcranial magnetic stimulation induces electrical currents in the brain non-invasively, which excite nerve cells and consequently produces action potentials.
 A motor evoked potential (MEP) can be registered if an electromyography (EMG) is recorded at the moment of stimulation.
-The Neural Navigator “Mapping” variant can exactly determine where the TMS coil evokes the strongest field, and visualize the MEP properties at that location on the brain surface.
+The Neural Navigator “Mapping” variant can exactly determine where the TMS coil evokes the strongest field, and visualize the MEP properties of each stimulation location on the brain surface.
 That way, maps of muscle-controlling brain regions in the motor cortex can be created of up to 8 muscles at a time (i.e. for each stimulus).
 With the use of this approach cerebral, spinal and peripheral pathways can be studied.
 Such tests are especially important for studying patients with brain damage after stroke or surgical procedures, or suffering from demyelinating diseases of the nervous system.
 This navigator variant requires a Neurosoft EMG unit.
 It is a co-development of Neurosoft and Brain Science Tools BV, and integration is seamless.
 This solution is cleared by the FDA for general purpose motor mapping in clinical use in the USA , CE certified for clinical use in the EU, and cleared for clinical use in Australia and Brazil.

 TMS motor mapping in stroke

 Transcranial magnetic stimulation (TMS) can be used to non-invasively induce a current and generate neuronal activity within the primary motor cortex.
 The neuronal activation travels through the corticospinal tract and … Read More

 EM versus optical tracking in neuronavigation

 During neuronavigation, the 3D position and angle of the TMS coil, a digitizing stylus and the head of the patient typically must be known at all times.
 Position tracking can … Read More

 - A reclining comfortable TMS treatment chair.